nning/protonutils/README.md

 # protonutils

-protonutils is a CLI tool that provides different utilities to make using the [Proton][0] compatibility tool more easy.
+protonutils is a CLI tool that provides different utilities to make using the [Proton][0] compatibility tool more easily.
 It has the following features:

 * List games by configured Proton version
 * Download latest [Proton-GE][1] release